bitquery/streaming-data-platform-docs/docs/examples/Solana/Solana-Raydium-DEX-API.md

 # Solana Raydium API

+In this section, we will see how to get Raydium information using Bitquery APIs.

+This Solana API is part of our Early Access Program (EAP), which is intended for evaluation purposes.

+This program allows you to test the data and its integration into your applications before full-scale implementation.
+Read more [here](https://docs.bitquery.io/docs/graphql/dataset/EAP/)

 <head>
 <meta name="title" content="Solana Raydium API  | Get Latest Liquidity Pools and Trades"/>
 <meta name="description" content="Get on-chain data of latest liquidity pools created and latest trades on Solana based DEX Raydium using Bitquery's Solana API."/>